 Francis is married with two children.
 He coaches children to be better hockey players than he ever was.
 He enjoys running and cycling, having completed three marathons and cycled from Land’s End to John O’Groats.
 In November 2013, he led 35 Lloyds colleagues in cycling across Costa Rica, raising over £270,000 for Alzheimer’s care.

-Managing Director, Fung Academy and Group Director, Leadership Development Fung 1937
+Managing Director, Fung Academy & Group Director, Leadership Development Fung 1937

-Leonard D. Lane is the Managing Director, Fung Academy and Group Director, Leadership Development Fung 1937.
-He is responsible for overall direction and implementation of the Fung Group Leadership Academy and the Group's Senior Leadership Development and strategy-linked Accelerated Learning Programs.
-He has organized the Academy to deliver a unique value proposition linking organizational and people development processes with a platform of innovation and experimentation focused on convening, trying and incubating action learning across the Fung group.
-He also serves as an advisor to the Fung Global Institute.
+Dr. Lane is the Managing Director Fung Academy and Group Director Leadership Development Fung 1937 responsible for overall direction and implementation of the Fung Group Leadership Academy and the Group’s Senior Leadership Development and strategy linked Accelerated Learning Programs.
+He has organized the Academy to deliver a unique value proposition linking organizational and people development processes with a platform of innovation and experimentation focused on convening, trying and incubating action learning across the Fung Group.
+He also serves as an advisor to the Asian Global Institute.

 He has taught Competitive Strategy, Competitive Intelligence, Topics in Strategic Innovation and Global Strategy at the University of California, Irvine and lectured on Global Competitive Strategy in numerous University MBA programs globally.